hypervel/hypervel.org/docs/docs/notifications.md

 ## Markdown Mail Notifications

 Markdown mail notifications allow you to take advantage of the pre-built templates of mail notifications, while giving you more freedom to write longer, customized messages.
-Since the messages are written in Markdown, Laravel Hyperf is able to render beautiful, responsive HTML templates for the messages while also automatically generating a plain-text counterpart.
+Since the messages are written in Markdown, Hypervel is able to render beautiful, responsive HTML templates for the messages while also automatically generating a plain-text counterpart.

 ### Generating the Message